dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A59: DCE - Phase 2 - Debugging and State Logging
 # Date Created: C134
 # Author: AI Model & Curator
-# Updated on: C2 (Focus log output on cycle management state)
+# Updated on: C3 (Focus log output on cycle management state and truncate large data)

 - **Key/Value for A0:**
 - **Description:** Documents the plan for a "Log State" button that outputs critical state information (cycle history, current inputs) to the debug channel to accelerate troubleshooting.